eraofchaos/eraofchaos.github.io/units/Skeleton.md

 ---
 title: "Skeleton"
 permalink: /units/Skeleton/
-excerpt: "These fragile bones may seem useless but they quickly lower the morale of their enemies."
+excerpt: "Units These fragile bones may seem useless but they quickly lower the morale of their enemies."
 unitID: 301
 last_modified_at: 2020-12-01
 lang: en